Salaries for newly qualified radiographers are at Band 5 and range from £21,478 to £27,901.

 Part-time work and job share opportunities are available.

-Career breaks are possible.
-Refresher and return to practice courses are available.
+It is possible to take a long break and then return to practice.
 Keeping up with changes and developments during a career break is recommended.

-Self-employment or freelance work is unlikely.
+Self-employment or freelance work is uncommon.
 There are some opportunities for agency work.

 Diagnostic radiographers are required to wear the uniform provided.

 The job is physically demanding, involving manoeuvring patients and equipment.
-Radiographers carry a lot of responsibility and the work can be stressful.
+Radiographers carry a lot of responsibility and need to enjoy working in a high-pressured environment.

 Travel to other departments within the hospital is common.
 Travel to joint hospital sites is sometimes required, but travel abroad is rare.